amyreese/znc-push/README.md

     Notifications will only be sent if the number of connected IRC clients is less than this value.
 A value of 0 (zero) will disable this condition.

+*   `last_active = 180`

+    Time in seconds since the last message sent by the user on that channel or query window.
+    Notifications will only be sent if the elapsed time is greater than this value.
+A value of 0 (zero) will disable this condition.

+    Note that this condition keeps track of the last message sent to each channel and query window separately, so a recent PM to Joe will not affect a notification sent from channel #foo.

 *   `last_notification = 300`

     Time in seconds since the last notification sent from that channel or query window.